 - On my Mac, the main “Macintosh HD” drive is automatically mounted.
 If it isn’t on your system, launch the “Disk Utility” first (before the “Terminal”), select the “Macintosh HD” disk (or whatever you named it), and click the “Mount” button.
 Quit the “Disk Utility” when done in order to launch the Terminal application.

 - Run these commands in the Terminal:

 # Change directory to your "patch-edid" directory

 # Note: Change the "username" string below to your actual username

 # Copy your override subfolder+file into the EDID overrides system directory

 # Note: Change the "DisplayVendorID-XXXX" to your actual DisplayVendorID

 # Do not include ending forward-slash at end of "DisplayVendorID-XXXX"

 Note: macOS 11.0 Big Sur has made the “/System” directory read-only so the above command will fail.
 However, according to this thread How to make root volume writeable in Big Sur?, the fix above still works if you copy to the “/Library” directory, instead of the “/System/Library”.
 So the command should be modified to look like this:

+You may need to create any subdirectory that doesn’t already exist.
 Unfortunately, I don’t have Big Sur so I can’t verify if the above works or not.